 Because of stigma I was ashamed of my mental illness and for ten years that shame influenced me to not take meds the way I needed to.
 I didn’t realize that my brain and my “self” were different.
 I had not yet realized that “I as a person” was different from “my brain.”

 And when God touched me I realized I wasn’t defective.

 I realized I was loved and valued by God.

-And out of that experience I organized the first cross cultural event between the nearly all white KCC and a nearly all black inner-city Church of God in Christ.
+And out of that experience I organized the first cross cultural event between a nearly all white Kentwood Community Church and a nearly all black inner-city Church of God in Christ.
 And my wife and I led a small group for 10 years.
 And over the years I have poured into friends and family what I was learning as I learned it.

 I signed up for Leadership Essentials, and later Pastor Kyle invited me to Cultivating Endurance.
 He said he invited me because I have a vision for serving the mentally ill at KCC.
 At least twice I tried to start a group about five years ago, but until Aaron Bailey and Wendy Cairns and Dan Hall came along I was not successful.
 They and the rest of the Celebrate Recovery leadership have been very accepting and supportive – of me personally – and of the “hope for mental health” initiative.

 My motivation for starting hope for mental health was and is, to help people to be able to make better choices than I did.
 I want to use the pain I have gone through to reach others and reduce their pain.
 And I want them to know that Jesus is crazy in love with them just the way they are and loves them too much to leave them that way.

 The following are two passages from the Bible that mean a lot to me.
 The first is (1 Corinthians 1:4)

 who comforts us in all our troubles,